kineticstoolkit/kineticstoolkit_doc/src/kinematics_joint_angles.md

 In this section, we will calculate the elbow joint angles during the propulsion of a racing wheelchair.
 At the end of this tutorial, we will plot curves of elbow flexion and pronation angles during the complete acquisition.

 :::{caution}
-Please be sure to understand the concepts of frame, homogeneous transform and Euler angles before continuing.
+Please be sure to understand the concepts of frame, homogeneous transform, and Euler angles before continuing.
 If you don't, start with section [](geometry.md).
 :::

 Calculating joint angles requires the following steps: